FDA 510(k) Submission Process: A Step-By-Step Guide On How To Prepare Yours

 Section 2.0 – CDRH Premarket Review Submission Cover Sheet

-The CDRH Premarket Review Submission Cover Sheet is a little more involved.
-It’s about 5 pages long and contains nine sections.
-The first few sections (sections A – D) are straightforward.
-It’s basic information about the type of submission, reason for submission, and applicant.
+The CDRH Premarket Review Submission Cover Sheet (FDA Form 3514), which runs about five pages and contains nine sections.
+The first few sections, A through D, are straightforward: type of submission, reason for submission, and applicant information.

-And finally, a reminder to check that the indications for use statement on the form matches the indications for use statement used in the rest of the submission.
+And finally, remember to check that the indications for use statement on the form matches the indications for use statement used in the rest of the submission.
 This is one of the biggest reasons FDA rejects 510(k) submissions.

 Section 3.0 – 510(k) Cover Letter